§ Trust Spanning Protocol (TSP) Specification

 The receiver MUST use the corresponding crypto_box_seal_open()

-API or an equivalent procedure to decrypt:
+API procedure or an equivalent to decrypt:

 def TSP_OPEN(VID_sndr, VID_rcvr, Non_Confidential_Fields, Confidential_Fields_Ciphertext):